Entisar al-Hammadi

 Entisar al-Hammadi (إنتصار الحمادي) (born 25 January 2001) is a Yemeni actress and model.

 Personal life

 Entisar was born on 25 January 2001, Taiz Governorate, to a Yemeni father and an Ethiopian mother.
-She moved moved to Sana'a with her family.
-She grew up with an ambition to become a model despite growing up in a conservative society.
+She moved to Sana'a with her family.
+Her family operates a small shop, where they sell Lahoh made by her mother.
+Al-Hammadi worked in the family shop, assisting in selling Lahoh with an ambition to become a model despite growing up in a conservative society regarding women's issues.
 In 2017 she began her career as a model and appeared in print and online advertisements for cosmetic and haircare local companies.
 In 2020 she began acting on television and appeared for the first time in two local TV drama series "Sad al-Gharib" and Ghurbat al-Bun".